biowdl/gatk-variantcalling/docs/index.md

   "GatkVariantCalling.vcfBasename": "The basename of the to be outputed VCF files, defaults to 'multisample'", "GatkVariantCalling.XNonParRergions": "Bed file with the non-PAR regions of X. Required for gender-aware variant calling.", "GatkVariantCalling.YNonParRegions": "Bed file with the non-PAR regions of Y. Required for gender-aware variant calling."
+  "GatkVariantCalling.pedigree": "Pedigree file that can be used for family-aware variantcalling.", "GatkVariantCalling.singleSampleGvcf": "Output Gvcfs for every single sample."
 }
 ```
 When the X and Y non-PAR regions are not both provided, GATK will call all
 chromosomes with ploidy 2 naively.

+By default GVCFs are not created for every single sample as it requires a lot
+of extra space and write actions.
+If the option to output single sample GVCFs
+is turned on, this will happen in parallel with the creation of the multisample
+GVCF file.

 An output directory can be set using an `options.json` file.
 See [the
 cromwell documentation](